edgio-docs/edgio-docs/src/templates/security_version_control.md

 -   Reactivate a previous version of a configuration.
 -   Compare a previous version of a configuration to the current version.

 An advantage of using version control is that it allows you to quickly roll back to a previously vetted configuration.
-For example, if you notice that a new configuration has resulted in more false positives, then you can quickly and easily roll back to the previous version before analyzing the data.
+For example, if you notice that a new configuration has resulted in more false positives, then you can roll back to the previous version before analyzing the data.

 **To view a previous configuration**